UK Visa Application Process for Ukrainian Refugees

 For Ukrainians arriving at an entry port in the UK, there should be a Ukraine Welcome point somewhere in the building, if you need assistance.

-You are entitled to free travel within the first 48 hours of your arrival in the UK, for a single end to end journey to enable you to get to your initial destination (such as your sponsor’s or relative’s address) within the UK.
+You are entitled to free travel within the first 48 hours of your arrival in the UK, for a single end to end journey to enable you to get to your initial destination (such as your sponsor’s address) within the UK.
 You only need to show your Ukrainian passport and your boarding pass or ticket showing arrival into the country within the last 48 hours.

 Once you have reached your destination and settled in, we suggest you start by referring to the priority tasks to do on arrival here: Priority Tasks On Arrival.
 You can also look at the Government Welcome Guides and other resources, which can be found here: Useful Resources.